What Is Identity Theft and How Can You Prevent It?

 If your bank offers the service of sending you texts whenever you make a transaction, use it.
 It’s the easiest way to stay informed about what is happening with your accounts.
 This way, you'll find out about identity theft the very instant the impostors use your information to make their first transaction.
 From there, you can quickly act on it and prevent any further misuse.

 Regularly checking your reports is a must.
-The good news is that, until April 2022, you can access a free credit report every week - a drastic improvement from the yearly option available up until now.
-And if you don’t have time for weekly checks, consider outsourcing the task to a company that performs credit monitoring for you.
+And if you don’t have time for regular checks, consider outsourcing the task to a company that performs credit monitoring for you.

 If you find entries from organizations you haven't dealt with at all on your credit reports, contact them immediately.
 Record these conversations - or at least jot down all the actions you have taken, who you have spoken to, the time and date of contacting them.
 Save any emails and letters you get, too, in case you need to dispute something with the relevant authority.